-While the total number of political prisoners and detainees remained unknown, a 2011 report by the NKDB estimated that 138,000 persons were held in detention centers, of whom 130,500 were held in five political prisons.
+While the total number of political prisoners and detainees remained unknown, the 2013 KINU White Paper reported that between 80,000 and 120,000 were being held in five active political prison camps.
 Political prisoners are held separately from other detainees.
 NGOs and the media reported that political prisoners were subject to harsher punishments and fewer protections than other prisoners and detainees.
 The government considered critics of the regime to be political criminals.
 The government did not permit access to persons by international humanitarian organizations.
 Reports from past years described political offenses as including burning old currency or criticizing the government's currency revaluation, sitting on newspapers bearing Kim Il Sung's or Kim Jong Il's picture, mentioning Kim Il Sung's limited formal education, or defacing photographs of the Kims.